 Situated between VCU's campus and downtown Richmond, Monroe Ward is among the city's oldest neighborhoods, with the historic Jefferson and trendy Quirk hotels its most prominent landmarks.
 Downtown Richmond is the central business district, its centerpiece the Virginia State Capitol Building designed by Thomas Jefferson.
 Once known as the "Black Wall Street of America" for its thriving African-American business community, today's Jackson Ward is home to art galleries, restaurants, coffee shops, and other revitalizing businesses.

-The Monroe and Jackson wards/City Center Mural Walk departs from the southeastern corner of W Grace St and N Adams St, a block north of Jefferson Hotel.
+The Monroe and Jackson wards/City Center Mural Walk departs from the southeastern corner of W Grace St and N Adams St, in view of the GAIA mural of hands and doves.
 The nearest public parking lots are Adams & Grace Public Parking at 20 W Grace St, Grace & Foushee Public Parking at 115 N Foushee St, and 11 W Grace St Parking at that address.
-In addition to on-street parking in the area, there are also three Downtown YMCA lots for YMCA members: at W Grace and N Foushee St., and on both sides of N Foushee St where it meets Franklin across from the Y's entrance.
+In addition to on-street parking nearby, there are three Downtown YMCA lots for YMCA members: at W Grace and N Foushee St., and on both sides of N Foushee St where it meets Franklin across from the Y's entrance.